DAVID M. GOLDENBERG

 • Inventor of the Year, New Jersey Inventors Hall of Fame, Research and Development Council of NJ (2005)

-• Society of Nuclear Medicine, Paul Aebersold Award (2005)
+• Society of Nuclear Medicine and Molecular Imaging (SNMMI), Paul Aebersold Award (2005)

 Since retiring from full-time research in 2017, Dr. Goldenberg has continued to publish scientific articles and to be an invited lecturer.
 Recently, he has turned to writing novels focused on medical research and espionage.
 He is currently working on sequels to The Scenturion Spy, his first book.